chengr4/all-about-OS/08/README.md

 ![Linux fork process](../images/linux-fork-process.png)

 > copy on write: in runtime, when sharing variables of child and parent are changing in child process, copy parent's variables to child (usage memory of child rises)

+## Process Termination

+- All resources of the process, including physical & virtual memory, open files, I/O buffers are **de-allocated by OS**
+- `exit()`, `abort()`

+> `abort()`: terminate specific children processes by its PID, only parent kills children

+- Cascading termination: kill exiting parent, kill all its children